gerdemb/SQLiteChangesetSync/README.md

 # How It Works

 ## Underlying Mechanisms
-SQLiteChangesetSync is built upon the foundation of the [SQLite Session Extension](https://www.sqlite.org/sessionintro.html), which is a powerful tool for tracking changes in an SQLite database.
-The extension captures modifications (inserts, updates, deletes) made to the database tables and records them as changesets.
-These changesets are essentially a collection of the changes made during a database session. `SQLiteChangesetSync` takes these changesets and stores them in a specialized `changeset` table as a binary representation of the database modifications.
+SQLiteChangesetSync is built upon the foundation of the [SQLite Session Extension](https://www.sqlite.org/sessionintro.html), which is a powerful tool for tracking changes in SQLite databases.
+The extension captures modifications (inserts, updates, deletes) made to the database tables and creates a changeset. `SQLiteChangesetSync` takes these changesets and stores them as binary data in the `changeset` table to record all database modifications.
+Like a git repository, these saved changesets create a "commit graph" of changes to the database which SQLiteChangesetSync uses to implement a git-like version control system for the database.

-SQLiteChangesetSync uses this functionality to implement a version control-like system for the database.
-Each changeset acts like a 'commit', capturing a modification of the database at a certain point in time.
-These changesets can then be used to synchronize the state of the database across different devices or platforms.

 ## Synchronization Process
 - *Commit*: When a database is modified, the Session Extension captures these changes, and SQLiteChangesetSync commits them as a new entry in the 'changeset' table with a reference to the UUID of the parent commit.
-- *Push and Fetch*: These changesets can be pushed to a remote repository (like a server or cloud service).
-Similarly, changesets from other sources can be fetched and stored locally.
+- *Push and Fetch*: These changesets can be pushed to a remote repository (a remote database or server like CloudKit).
+After being pushed, other clients can fetch the same changesets and store them in their local repository.
 Like git, changesets have unique UUID values and once created are read-only simplifying the syncing process with a remote repository.
-- *Pull*: The local database can then 'pull' these changesets, applying them to reach the latest state.
+- *Pull*: The local database can then 'pull' these changesets, applying them to the application data to reach the latest state.

 ## Branches
 There is no explict branch operation.
 If each local database has the same synced set of changesets (by fetching and then pulling) before a commit then the local databases will be on the same "branch".
 A branch will occur when two different local databases both create a commit with the same parent.
 Some exapmles: